second-breakfast/second-breakfast.github.io/_posts/2019-1-9-sam-harris-revelation.markdown

 > God has accommodated himself to the world of ancient Israel to initiate that revelation.
 We therefore recognize that although the Bible is written for us (indeed, for everyone), it is not written to us.
 In its context, it is not communicated in our language; it is not addressed to our culture; it does not anticipate the questions about the world and its operations that stem from our modern situations and issues.<sup>2</sup>

-In short, why think that God only had us modern folks in mind when he wrote the Bible?
-That is to be guilty of [presentism](https://en.m.wikipedia.org/wiki/Presentism_(literary_and_historical_analysis)), and is pretty presumptuous.
+In short, why think that God only had us [modern](https://en.m.wikipedia.org/wiki/Presentism_(literary_and_historical_analysis)) folks in mind when he wrote the Bible?
 According to Christian thought, just as God revealed himself as Jesus in a particular period of history — which means he followed certain customs, wore certain clothes, and spoke certain languages — God also revealed the Bible into a particular period of history.
 If that is the case, then it is only natural that the medium of God’s communication would take on some of the characteristics of the period of history in which it was revealed.
 As the theologians of old put it, the Bible is the Word of God, but in the words of men.

 In conclusion, Harris’ argument is unpersuasive because the notion of improving the Bible is not only vague, but also anachronistic.
 Harris also neglects to consider the possibility that an omniscient being might be ok writing a book that could be “improved” as long as it effectively communicated to his people and accomplished his purposes.
-The upshot of this way of thinking about God’s omniscience is that Christians can rejoice with confidence that the words we have in Scripture today are the *very* words our omniscient God wanted us to have — no matter how they reached their final form, or who their original audience was.
+Knowing that the words we have in Scripture today are the *very* words our omniscient God wanted us to have — no matter how they reached their final form, or who their original audience was — should cause Christians to rejoice with confidence.

 ### Notes
 <sup>1</sup> The link to the video for this transcript is [here](https://youtu.be/bdUC8nRVyYY?t=1962).
 See also a similar argument he makes [elsewhere](https://www.youtube.com/watch?v=8zV3vIXZ-1Y).